grame-cncm/faustdoc/mkdocs/docs/manual/tools.md

    -package : set the JAVA package name (e.g. '-package mypackage' will change the JAVA package name to 'mypackage.DspFaust').
 The default package name is 'com.DspFaust.'
    -soundfile : add built-in Soundfile support to the API.

-Options supported by iOS, CoreAudio, ALSA, JACK, PortAudio, openFrameworks and JUCE -midi : add built-in RtMidi support to the API.
+Options supported by iOS, CoreAudio, ALSA, JACK, PortAudio and JUCE -midi : add built-in RtMidi support to the API.
    -osc : add built-in OSC support to the API.
    -soundfile : add built-in Soundfile support to the API.